ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt5.md

 The *class* is like the `HeroesComponent` class.

 *   It defines a `heroes` array property
-*   The constructor expects Angular Classicto inject the `HeroService` into a private `heroService` property
+*   The constructor expects Angular Classic to inject the `HeroService` into a private `heroService` property
 *   The `ngOnInit()` lifecycle hook calls `getHeroes()`

 This `getHeroes()` returns the sliced list of heroes at positions 1 and 5, returning only Heroes two, three, four, and five.